jimacasaet/i2cspibridge/README.md

 This will merge all `*.vdb` files into one and generate a report based on that.

-To open the HTML coverage report, you may use `firefox` or any other web browser available to you:
+To open the HTML coverage report, you may use `firefox` or any other web browser available to you.
+The coverage report wil be in the `urgReport` folder.

 ```
 firefox urgReport/dashboard.html